-In this episode we speak to Dr Peter Crouch and Dr James Hilton at The University of Melbourne, who are carrying out a research project looking at the relationship between copper levels in the body and MS.
+In this episode we speak to Associate Professor Peter Crouch and Dr James Hilton at The University of Melbourne.
+They are carrying out a research project – funded through MS Research Australia with the support of the Trish MS Research Foundation – looking at the relationship between copper levels in the body and MS.

 They explain how their project evolved from some research they had already carried out looking at copper levels and motor neurone disease (MND).
 Here they found that particular copper dependent processes are disrupted in the brain and spinal cord.
 Encouragingly they have a drug which can penetrate into the brain and spinal cord which can restore functionality to some of these disrupted copper dependent processes.

 They are hoping that these findings are going to be readily translatable to MS and this is what their project is investigating.
 Watch the video to find out more.

-About Dr Peter Crouch and Dr James Hilton
+About Associate Professor Peter Crouch and Dr James Hilton

-Dr Peter Crouch is a researcher based at The University of Melbourne who has led various research projects funded by MS Research Australia.
-Dr James Hilton works alongside Dr Crouch as a co-investigator on this current project and previous research projects.
+Associate Professor Peter Crouch is a researcher based at The University of Melbourne who has led various research projects funded by MS Research Australia.
+Dr James Hilton works alongside Associate Professor Crouch as a co-investigator on this current project and previous research projects.

 Find out more on their current project: ‘A therapy to treat progressive MS‘